wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 Both modules can be used at the same time - see (http://www.leewillis.co.uk/region-based-shipping-wp-e-commerce/)

+This plugin also provides an online tool to allow you to split countries into whatever regions are relevant for your business.

 == Installation ==

 *You Must* already have the following plugin installed: